TECH NOTES

 If your load inductance is between 200 microHenries and 1 milliHenry and your load resistance is less than 5 ohms, then you can likely use the default compensation provided by the amplifier's factory-installed RC network.
 To select the factory-default compensation, please see STEP 4 below.

-STEP 5: (Optional) Verify Suitability of Default Compensation (CC1)
+STEP 4: (optional) Verify Suitablility of Default Compensation (CC1)

-STEP 6: Installing an RC Network for Custom Compensation
+STEP 5: Calculating Values for an RC Network for Custom Compensation (CC2)

 If the default RC network does not provide suitable compensation for your intended load, you will need to install a custom RC network that is matched to your load.
 This network will require two components (a resistor (R) and a capacitor (C)) to be installed on the main board.
-To calculate the approximate values required for each component, use the fomulas provided below.
+To calculate the approximate values required for each component, use the following formulas.

 COMPENSATION FORMULAS: